Yuna599/Lucky-Charms/navigation/GamePlan.md

 The level starts by Rachit going to Disneyland, Finding a small kid pulling out the sword in the stone.
 Then he trys pulling the sword but it wouldn't move AT ALL.
 This motivates him to become buffed and come back to pull out the sword.

 The strength that he needs in order to pass the game is 800 lb worth full body pulling strength.
+For Rachit to become buffed, he has to answer some questions about the lessons we've learned from the other students in the class.
+One questions gives them 50 lb worth of full pulling strength.
+If they get one question wrong, they get 10 lb off, getting an injury.
+When Rachit reaches exactly 800lb or more, his character changes into buffed Rachit(a.k.a the hulk).

 ### Game Characters:
 #### - Rachit (Before Buffed)